windley/CS462-Event-Edition/project/Lab4.md

 # Drivers

-Your drivers will still maintain a database of flowershops and ESLs.
-When a driver sees a **rfq:deliver_ready** event from the guild, it will respond to the flowershop directly as it has in the past.
-The guild does not intermediate the bid process.
+Your drivers will still maintain a database of flower shops and ESLs.
+When a driver sees a **rfq:deliver_ready** event from the guild, it will respond to the flower shop directly as it has in the past.
+The guild _does not_ intermediate the bid process.

+The driver needs some way to notify his system when he has completed the actual delivery.
+You may use Twilio (as in Lab 3) or some other method.

 ---

 # Implementation Notes

-- You're free to determine how this ranking works, but it might be based on on-time performance for deliveries against a hypothetical best time.
-A production system would probably use a sophisticated service for this, but for our purposes, you can dummy up the ranking system and just update is with random performance rankings for each delivery. _Note:_ you need to have a ranking system and update it, but you don't need to make it "real."
+- You're free to determine how this ranking works.
+One possible solution is to base it on on-time performance for deliveries against a hypothetical best time.
+A production system would probably use a sophisticated service for this, but for our purposes, you can dummy up the ranking system and just update it with random performance rankings for each delivery. _Note:_ you **must** have a ranking system and update it, but it doesn't have to be "real."

 ---

-# Passing Off
+# Grading

-*Steve and Reed update please...*
+- 30% &mdash; Guild properly distributes **rfq:delivery_ready** events to top three drivers
+- 10% &mdash; Driver properly raises **rfq:bid_available** event to flower shop
+- 20% &mdash; Flower shop properly raises **delivery:picked_up** event to guild
+- 10% &mdash; Driver notifies his system that the delivery has been completed
+- 30% &mdash; Driver properly raises **delivery:complete** event to guild and flower shop